jamesdelougheryprojectportfolio/IoTFirmwareExtraction/README.md

 <h2>Description</h2>
-In this project I used the Binwalk, a firmware reverse engineering tool, on a VM running AttifyOS, an IoT offensive security OS, to extract and explore publicly available firmware.
+In this project I used Binwalk, a firmware reverse engineering tool, on a VM running AttifyOS, an IoT offensive security OS, to extract and explore publicly available firmware.
+The purpose of this project is to identify and assess potential vulnerabilities in the firmware of an embedded device for eventual management and mitigation of determined risk.
 <br />